jasondamour/Workspace-Config/README.md

-# workstartion-config
+# Workspace Config
-A collection of scripts to get a new workstation configured
+A collection of scripts to get a new workspace configured

 ## Usage
 Symlink files
 ```
 ln -s $(pwd)/Workspace-Config/.zshrc ~/.zshrc